 Auroras are not visible in Glendale during June and July due to astronomical twilight never ending, i.e. the sun does not go far enough below the horizon for the sky to become properly dark.

 For answers to commonly asked questions about aurora-watching see Aurora FAQs.

 The sun is currently coming to the peak of its 11-year cycle of electromagnetic activity, which means that auroras are very likely to be seen.

 You can sign up to receive text alerts directly to your mobile phone when there is an aurora here in Glendale by following the twitter feed at : https://twitter.com/SkyeAuroras and enabling SMS notifications.

 For more details see the Facebook page Glendale Skye Auroras, which I have set up to post alerts and photos.
 Remember to "like" the page if you want to receive news and advance warning about auroras on Skye.

-Below are sample photographs from some of the auroras that have been visible in Glendale since September 2011, as you will see some nights are vastly better than others.
+Below are sample photographs from some of the best auroras that have been visible in Glendale since September 2011, as you will see some nights are vastly better than others.
 A full catalogue of aurora photos, arranged into albums for each night, can be found at Aurora Albums.

 There was a major display of Noctilucent Cloud this morning from 1am until 2:30am.

 There was a beautiful aurora borealis from 11pm last night (20th) until around 2:30am.